marbetschar/Linux/Desktop/Encrypt-USB-Stick-with-Vera-Crypt.md

 The first step is to create two Partitions on your USB Stick:

 - a small one called `Travel-Disk` using the `NTFS` file system and is `~ 500 MB` in size
-    - this partition won't be encrypted: It will provide the VeraCrypt binaries
+    - this partition won't be encrypted; It will provide the VeraCrypt binaries
 - a big one claiming all of the remaining space of your USB Stick
     - we are going to encrypt this partition in a minute

-### Transfer VeraCrypt binaries to the USB Stick
+### Copy VeraCrypt binaries

 Next we'll transfer the VeraCrypt binaries to the `Travel-Disk` Partition.
 Below we are assuming it is mounted under `/media/$USER/Travel-Disk`.